 Jonathan has particular experience with automotive industry clients, having served extended in-house assignments with two major automotive suppliers.
 For nearly two years, Jonathan served as corporate counsel at a major Tier-1 automotive supplier.
 In that capacity, he advised on commercial and operational matters including purchase and supply contracts, terms and conditions, equipment purchases and sales, warranty and recall issues, and customer and supplier disputes.

-Jonathan is recognized in Michigan Rising Stars 2019 under Business/Corporate and in DBusiness Magazine "Top Lawyers" 2017 under Securities.
+Jonathan is recognized in Michigan Rising Stars 2021 under Business/Corporate and in DBusiness Magazine "Top Lawyers" 2021 under Commercial Law.
 He serves on the Board of Directors for the Institute for Supply Management Southeast Michigan.

 In law school, Jonathan served as Executive Editor of the University of Detroit Mercy Law Review and was a member of the Moot Court Board of Advocates.
 Based on his academic performance, Jonathan was a member of the Frank Murphy Honor Society and Alpha Sigma Nu Jesuit Honor Society and received the merit-based Virginia Leo Sirotnak Scholarship and the Dean's Scholarship.